 This vehicular travel route reaches the vicinity of Rainbow Mountain from the back.

 It’s not ideal, but very rustic toilets are available.
-Bring a roll of toilet paper to be well prepared.
+To be well prepared, bring a roll of toilet paper.

-The entire system and circuit of the Vinicunca Rainbow Mountain are managed by the 20 indigenous communities that live and surround the tourist attraction, which is why there is a rustic bathroom service at the beginning of the adventure as well as in the middle of the entire excursion and about 20 minutes before reaching the top of Rainbow Mountain.
+The entire system and circuit of Vinicunca Rainbow Mountain are managed by the 20 Indigenous communities that surround the tourist attraction.
+That is why there is a rustic bathroom service at the beginning of the adventure, in the middle of the entire excursion, and about 20 minutes before reaching the top of Rainbow Mountain.

 The half-recommended bathroom service is located at the ticket control.
 The bathroom is located before reaching the vehicle parking lot or the dirt road’s end.